Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Experiments

-For the synthetic data of \Cref{sec::equicorrelated,sec:varcorrelated}, the lines in the figures are the mean results averaged across 5000 Montecarlo realizations.
-The faded area represents the \SI{95}{\percent} confidence interval \cite{altman_standard_2005}.
-The bounds are evaluated at the actual values of the parameters.
-The third set of experiments of \Cref{sec:real_speech_exp} validates our approach by applying the algorithms to anechoic speech convolved with real room impulse responses (RIRs).
-In this case, the covariance matrices are estimated from overlapping STFT data.
+The other three sets of experiments deal with real data.
+The covariance matrices are thus estimated from overlapping STFT frames using the phase-corrected estimator introduced in \Cref{ssec:phase_adjust}. \Cref{sec:corr_analysis} investigates the correlation coefficients of measured speech signals.
+The experiments of \Cref{sec:real_speech_exp,sec:beamforming_bf} apply the proposed algorithms to recorded anechoic speech convolved with real room impulse responses (RIRs), and evaluate both the RTF estimation accuracy and the effect of employing the estimated RTFs for beamforming.
 The ground truth TF $\v{a}$ is computed as the discrete Fourier transform of the first $K$ samples of the RIR.
 We perform 50 Montecarlo repetitions of the real-data experiments.
 Gaussian noise at \SI{40}{\decibel} SNR is added to $\v{v}$ in all experiments to account for sensor noise and simultaneously improve numerical conditioning of the inverse of the noise covariance matrix $\v{R}_v$.

-All the simulations are implemented in Python.
-In the spirit of reproducible research, the code to generate all figures in the paper is freely available online\footnote{\url{https://github.com/Screeen/SVD-direct}}.
+We also measure the computational complexity of the algorithm in \Cref{sec:complexity}.
+As mentioned in \Cref{sec:intro}, all the simulations are implemented in Python, and the code to generate all figures in the paper is freely available online.